Classes

 Memory Cafés provide a social and resource place for people living with memory loss and their care partners.
 Caregivers participate in an educational and/or support session while people with memory loss actively participate in a cognitive engagement program.

-The Aging Spine: A Guide to a Healthy Back Part 1: The Cervical Spine
+The Aging Spine: A Guide to a Healthy Back Part 3: The Lumbar

 As we age, changes in our spine can lead to stiffness, pain, and even mobility issues—but not all back pain is inevitable or untreatable.
 Dr. Alec Sundet from Sonoran Spine will help you understand how the spine changes with age, what symptoms deserve attention, and what you can do to maintain strength, flexibility, and quality of life.